 - Select the RS Virtual Appliance (for example, BeyondTrust Virtual Appliance - 5.5.0) in the AMI list.
 This is the base software image, which must next be updated and configured.

 - Choose an instance type.
 We support all t2 and m4 instance types.
 Refer to the License and Sizing chart below.

 - After configuring the instance launch details, click Next: Add Storage.

 - On the Add Storage page, configure the sizes and volume types of the drives you wish to include on the AMI.
 We recommend choosing General Purpose SSD (gp2) as the volume type for the root and secondary volumes, but you may choose either of the SSD types (GP2 or IO1).
 If you need a large volume for recordings, and this is a cost-sensitive deployment, then you can provision a third drive and configure it as Magnetic (standard).
+The third drive must added as /dev/sdg.
 For recommended sizing of instance volumes, refer to the AWS Disk column in the License and Sizing chart below.
-You may enable the Encrypted option if desired, though the Remote Support product also includes Data at Rest Encryption.
+You may enable the Encrypted option if desired.

 - Click Next: Add Tags.